microsoft/language-server-protocol/specification.md

 	/**
 	 * Optional the content when saved.
 Depends on the includeText value
-	 * when the save notifcation was requested.
+	 * when the save notification was requested.
 	 */
 	text?: string;
 }